AndyA/Denis/README.md

 # denis: Extract Unique Lines From a Text File

 What, like `uniq(1)`?
 Yes, a bit like that but removing uniq's restriction that the repeated lines have to be adjacent in the input.
-When the input data is too large to sort - or you need to preserve its order - `uniq` can't help you.
+When the input data is too large to sort - or you need to preserve its order - `uniq` can't help you but `denis` can.

 `denis` computes the sha256 hash of every line in its input and stores those hashes in a hashset.
 It outputs only those lines that it hasn't hashed previously.
-This means it uses memory in proportion to the number of unique lines in the input - 33 bytes per item or around 3.1GB per hundred million distinct lines.
+This means it uses memory in proportion to the number of unique lines in the input - 33 bytes per line or around 3.1GB per hundred million distinct lines.
 Apart from that there's no limit on the input size.

-If you know the upper bound of the number of unique items you can use the `--millions` option to pre-allocate enough storage.
+If you know the upper bound of the number of unique lines you can use the `--millions` option to pre-allocate enough storage.
 For example:

 ```sh
 # We're expecting fewer than 200,000,000 uniques
 $ denis --millions 200 dupes.json > dedup.json
 ```

 If you don't pre-allocate the hashmap in this way it will grow as it fills by doubling in size when it becomes full.
-Because the hashmap is a single contiguous chunk of memory this means that you use about twice as much total memory as you would have if you had been able to use `--millions` or `-M` initially.
+Because the hashmap is a single contiguous chunk of memory this pattern of allocations that you use about twice as much total memory as you would have if you had been able to use `--millions` or `-M` initially.

 ## Usage